 Myths and legends

-Pupils will explore the ways in which artists have told stories in paint; how they have plotted complex narratives, created atmosphere, introduced characters and engaged the viewer in the emotion of the story, all in a single canvas.
+Pupils will explore the ways in which artists have told stories in paint; how they have plotted complex narratives, created atmosphere, introduced characters and swept the viewer along in the emotion of the story, all in a single canvas.
 They will be encouraged to work through the story as it is portrayed in the painting, using the visual clues the artist has included, and give their own opinions and interpretation.
-This session is therefore suitable both as an introduction to the topic, and for groups who already have a working knowledge of myths and legends.
+This session is therefore suitable both as an introduction to the topic, and for those groups who already have a working knowledge of myths and legends.

 Still life, landscape, or portraiture